'It was a dream' The story of Paulinho - Arsenal's forgotten Brazilian | Goal.com

 Given the number of world-class player who were at Arsenal at the time, you would think it might be difficult for Nagamura to pick out one who stood out above all the rest.

-“By far Bergkamp,” he said.
-“He was a genius.
+“Bergkamp was by far the best," he enthuses.
+"He was a genius.
 It’s one thing when you watch a guy on the TV, but it’s another thing when you watch him on a daily basis and see him do things that just take your breath away.

 “The things he used to do were so complicated for every other player, but for him it was all so simple.
 The technique, the control, the intelligence, the vision, the awareness of where he was on the field.
 He was the complete package that nowadays is so hard to find.”